-Get life insurance rates from top insurers that specialize in AFib
+Get affordable life insurance from top insurers that specialize in atrial fibrillation.

 Atrial fibrillation (AFib or AF) is an arrhythmia of your heart that produces an irregular pulse.